andrecrjr/wakatime-provider-next-auth/README.md

   },
 },
 ```

+## User session
+Front end data and Back-end data can be retrieved by its hooks `useSession(authHandler)` and `getServerSession(authHandler)`, like any other provider.
+Don't forget to handle between user sessions like the example above to get data faster in front-end.

 Remember to replace the placeholders with your actual environment variables and adjust the configuration to suit your project’s needs.